 Rinsing and Sun-Drying the Coffee Beans

 After the coffee beans are washed (flushed) again with clean, fresh water they are dried either out in the open (see Sun-Drying) or in large, heated rotating cylinders in mechanical dryers (see Drying).
+Sun drying is preferred in climates with predictable sun and weather patterns, as it requires no investment in mechanical equipment.
+The downside that has to be factored in is rain, so climates with consistent seasons that don’t rain at certain times are more ideal than others.

 Green Coffee Beans